dealancer/validate/README.md

 ## Unmarshalling YAML/JSON

-This package can be used togeather with [github.com/creasty/defaults](http://github.com/creasty/defaults) for validating and providing default values for complex structs coming from YAML and JSON.
-This can be conviniently by implementing `UnmarshalYAML` or `UnmarshalJSON` interfaces.
+This package can be used together with [github.com/creasty/defaults](http://github.com/creasty/defaults) for validating and providing default values for complex structs coming from YAML and JSON.
+This can be conveniently by implementing `UnmarshalYAML` or `UnmarshalJSON` interfaces.

 ```
 func (this *Connection) UnmarshalYAML(unmarshal func(interface{}) error) error {